KevinMass2018/LineServer/README.md

     How to plot graph in golang
     And many others,...

-Totally spend two weeks in after hours for this work
+Spent about 20 hours in this work.